 Believe it or not, social media for personal use and social media for business are actually whole worlds apart.
-If your businesses is just now branching into the strange and foreign land of social media you might find yourself metaphorically stumbling around like a newborn deer, your colleagues now talking a strange jargon-heavy language that might as well be Spanish.
+If your business is just now branching into the strange and foreign land of social media you might find yourself metaphorically stumbling around like a newborn deer, your colleagues now talking a strange jargon-heavy language that might as well be Spanish.

 Fortunately for you, ContentCal has all the answers (not all heroes wear capes).
-Take a gander of our social media cheat sheet and commit a few of these to memory.
+Take a gander of our social media tools cheat sheet and commit a few of these to memory.
 But please resist the urge to print this off and carry it around in your pocket.

 (Because nobody wants to be that guy)

 Mysterious as it sounds, it’s not a Harry Potter reference.
 Dark Social is the definition of any social activity that cannot be tracked or measured.